 The Health Insurance Portability and Accountability Act (HIPAA) established a set of standards that anyone working in healthcare must adhere to.
-HIPAA law is meant to safeguard a patient’s personal health information (PHI) to ensure that only those who need access to PHI, as part of their job, have access.
+HIPAA law is meant to safeguard a patient’s protected health information (PHI) to ensure that only those who need access to PHI, as part of their job, have access.
 Since HIPAA security law is complicated, many practices opt to hire IT solution providers to address their technology security, these IT providers are considered business associates (BAs).

 What many medical providers fail to realize is that the business associates they are working with must also be HIPAA compliant.
 When a covered entity (CE) does not properly vet their vendors, they are liable for any breach that their business associate may experience.
 This is why it is imperative to do your technical due diligence and have a business associate agreement (BAA) in place before conducting business with a vendor.